-Currently the Union County Seat can be found in El Dorado (The first county seat was at Camden before moving to El Dorado in the 1840s) and in addition the county government website is www.unioncountyar.com/
+The County Seat is located in El Dorado (The first county seat was at Camden before moving to El Dorado in the 1840s) and in addition the county government website is www.unioncountyar.com/

-Cities and towns located in Union County consist of Calion, El Dorado, Felsenthal, Huttig, Junction City, Mount Holly, Norphlet, Smackover, Strong.
+Cities and towns located in the County include Calion, El Dorado, Felsenthal, Huttig, Junction City, Mount Holly, Norphlet, Smackover, Strong.

 You can search online for Union County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Union Co.
 Birth Certificates, Marriage Certificates, Divorce Certificates, Death Certificates to mail.

-The following details shows exactly what death, marriage, birth,, property, probate, and court records will be in Union County.
-The years pointed out below tend to be the first recognized records data for this particular county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Union County.
+The years listed below are the first noted records with this county.
+See Also Arkansas Corthouse Records Research Guide

-The following are web links to Genealogy and family history, Records and Resources associated to Union County.
+The following are web links to Genealogy, Records and Resources pertaining to Union County.
 A lot of these genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is merely a list which has been compiled or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to submit your own preferred Union County genealogy or family history affiliated sites.